![]() |

 c) Penalties or fines shall not exceed $1,000 per day for each day the permit holder remains in violation.

 d) In addition to any other action authorized by the Act or this Part, the Department may assess fines against a tanning facility for violation of any provision of the Act or this Part.
-The Department shall review each inspection report according to criteria in subsections (e) through (h) below.
+The Department shall review each inspection report according to criteria in subsections (e) through (h).

 e) The Department shall consider the following criteria independently and aggregately to determine whether a fine shall be assessed.

-1) Whether a violation has been noted on an inspection report, and whether such violation was corrected by the facility.
+1) Whether a violation has been noted on an inspection report, and whether the facility corrected the violation.

-2) Whether the facility or owner has previously been cited for a violation of the Act or rules, except that any previously cited violation shall not be considered if such violation was held to be unfounded or unapproved by a final order of the Department or by a court of competent jurisdiction, or if any previous citations for violations occurred more than three (3) years prior.
+2) Whether the facility or owner has previously been cited for a violation of the Act or this Part, except that any previously cited violation shall not be considered if the violation was held to be unfounded or unapproved by a final order of the Department or by a court of competent jurisdiction, or if any previous citations for violations occurred more than three years prior to the current violation.

-3) Whether the violation is of such a nature as to result in the possibility of injury or other harm to the environment, to the owner's employees, to the building owner, users or occupants, or to the general public.
+3) Whether the violation creates the possibility of injury or other harm to the environment, to the owner's employees, to the building owner, to users or occupants, or to the general public.

 4) Whether the violation appears to be the result of any degree of negligence by the owner, the operator, or the owner's other employees.

-5) Whether the owner demonstrated good faith efforts (e.g., taking steps to correct or agreeing to correct the cited violations within a specified period of time) to correct the violations upon receipt of oral or written notice of the violation and whether such actions in fact corrected the violation.
+5) Whether the owner demonstrated good faith efforts (e.g., taking steps to correct or agreeing to correct the cited violations within a specified period of time) to correct the violations upon receipt of oral or written notice of the violation and whether the actions corrected the violation.

-f) Criteria to determine the amount of fine are the following, and all amounts determined pursuant to the criteria shall be added together to determine the total fine against the tanning facility:
+f) The following criteria shall be used to determine the amount of a fine, and all amounts determined pursuant to the criteria shall be added together to determine the total fine against the tanning facility:

 1) For each violation related to the operation of a tanning facility without having submitted an application for a permit to operate a tanning facility, pursuant to Section 795.60: $250.